dpcalpa/flask-server/README.md

 > Out of scope

-Helm deployment wasn't successfull.
+Helm complete's deployment wasn't successfull.
 I have troubles configuring my ingress controller, so that I was only capable of consuming the application through a nodePort service, but it wasn't what it was expected.
 Helm solution's repository is: https://github.com/dpcalpa/helm-k8s-flask-server.git .
-However, it is clear that it is only working using a dynamic port as an output from NodePort's service deployment.
+However, it is clear that it is only working using a fixed port '30500' as an output from NodePort's service deployment.

 ---